 To identify primary wine aromas, remember that grapes are fruit.
 Therefore most primary notes will be fruity.
-For white wine, varying aromas of citrus, tree fruits, stone fruits, or tropical fruits are common.
-For red wine, it’s usually easy to differentiate red fruit or berry aromas, like raspberry or red currant, from black or darker fruits like black cherry or plum.
+For white wine, varying aromas of citrus, tree, stone, or tropical fruits are common.
+For red wine, it’s usually easy to differentiate red fruit or berry aromas, like raspberry or red currant, from black or darker fruits, like black cherry or plum.

-Some primary aromas can be herbaceous due to the fact that grapes grow on a vine plant.
-A well-known example is the green bell pepper, or capsicum, characteristic in Cabernet Sauvignon or Cabernet Franc.
-Herbal attributes can also consist of anything from eucalyptus and mint to fennel or dill.
-Floral is also a popular primary category which can include rose, violet, blossom, or honeysuckle.
+Some primary aromas can be herbaceous since grapes grow on a vine plant.
+A well-known example is the green bell pepper, or capsicum, characteristic of Cabernet Sauvignon or Cabernet Franc.
+Herbal attributes include anything from eucalyptus and mint to fennel or dill.
+Floral is also a popular primary category, including rose, violet, blossom, or honeysuckle.

 And lastly, the vine grows from the earth, meaning drinkers may even pick up on earth-like qualities like stone or mineral – depending on the soil type.

 The next step of winemaking, post-fermentation, is where secondary wine aromas come to be.
 This stage sees human intervention.
 So while tasting, if an aroma reveals itself that can’t be found in nature, it’s likely a secondary characteristic.